MaikMichel/dbFlow/docs/setup.md

 ## Installation

-Basically, installing **dbFLow** consists of nothing more than initializing a directory with git and then cloning the repository as a submodule from GitHub.
+Basically, installing **dbFlow** consists of nothing more than initializing a directory with git and then cloning the repository as a submodule from GitHub.
 If you are using an existing git directory / project, cloning the submodule is all you need to do.

 > The cloning of **dbFlow** as a submodule has the advantage that you can source new features and bugfixes directly from Github.
-In addition, you always have the possibility to fall back on an older **dbFLow** version through branching.
+In addition, you always have the possibility to fall back on an older **dbFlow** version through branching.

 !!! warning "Important!"